SereneApi/SereneApi/src/SereneApi.Extensions.Mocking/README.md

 <br/>

-Once the package is installed only one new method will be made available, *WithMockResponse*.
+Once the package is installed only one  new method will become available, *WithMockResponse*.
 This method extends *RegisterApi* and *ExtendApi*.
-> **NOTE:** Calling *WithMockResponse* more than once will result in the preceding mock responses to be overwritten.
+> **NOTE:** Calling *WithMockResponse* more than once will result in the preceding responses to be overwritten.

 <br/>